-Power: We are off the grid, we generate power by solar, wind, and a backup propane generator.
-We are currently producing 85% of all our power requirements.
-We do this with 50 solar panels, 6 wind generators, totaling 7.5 KW of power and hope to add more soon.
-It is our hope that our example will inspire others to do more.
-We run our generator for 1-2 hours per night and burn no diesel or gasoline to do so.
+Power: Mango Creek Lodge is off the grid, generating power by solar, wind, and a backup propane generator.
+We currently produce 85% of all our power requirements.
+This is done with 50 solar panels, 6 wind generators, totaling 7.5 KW of power and with more to be added soon.
+It is our hope that our example will inspire others to do more.Our generator runs for 1-2 hours per night and burns no diesel or gasoline to do so.
 There are 6 over-the-water cabanas at Mango Creek.
 When we are full we have 12-18 guests in house.
-This is not some tiny experimental solar installation, we are a busy tourist destination with all that that signifies, and requires.
+This is not some tiny experimental solar installation, we are a busy tourist destination with all that signifies, and requires.
 Everything has power available 24 hours a day, including fridges, freezers, an ice maker, and many ceiling fans.
 We also have Wifi in the restaurant and the main lodge.

 In order to store this power we use a large bank of batteries.
 24 to be exact each weighing 530 pounds.
 These give us two banks of 24 volt with 8000 ampere hours each.